vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Vibhiiti : splendour: supernormal power.

-Vimada : experience; the Self-consciousness of the supreme, full  of jiiana and kriya which brings about the world-process.
-Vimarsana : intuitive awareness.
+Vimada : experience; the Self-consciousness of the supreme, full  of jiiana and kriya which brings about the world-process.  vimarśana : intuitive awareness.

 Viyat: space; sky.